 - SlideShare (dedicated only to presentations and plays very nice with LinkedIn because it’s owned by LinkedIn)

 - Here are a whole bunch of other suggestions and their strengths from Mashable.

-I must end each section with saying that it’s important to take ownership of your brand.
+I must end each section by saying that it’s important to take ownership of your brand.
 If you don’t take ownership then someone else will.
-In the beginning a brand page, separate blog, and separate portfolio might be an option.
+In the beginning, a brand page, a separate blog, and a separate portfolio might be an option.
 As your brand grows and your presence grows online then you’ll definitely want to move all your brand pages over to your own website.

 You don’t want your visitors that you worked hard for to go to another person’s blog post or to your brand page provider’s home page.
 You are working hard to attract visitors so you want to reap the benefits of that labor.